cshah25/cshah25/README.md

 ### Hi there 👋
 - My name is **Chirayu**.
-I am in my 2nd year of Bachelor of General Science, majoring in computer science at University of Alberta.
+I am a Bachelor of Science student, majoring in Computing Science and minoring in Econmics at University of Alberta.

-- I'm currently working on an inclusive courier web application, working with API's and multiple Databases.
+- I'm currently working on an inclusive courier web application, working with multiple API's and multiple Databases.
 I am also working on a POS application for windows in .NET framework while utilizing WPF.

+- I am also running a business called (Versatile Techno)[https://www.versatiletechno.ca].

 - How to reach me: Email -> cshah1@ualberta.ca